Back to main page

 "Keep original message" checkbox disabled or you will fill up your account.

-What is the Garbage text others see in my Messages?
+What is the Garbage text some bitmessage users see in my Messages?

 This data "Garbage" are E-Mail Headers.
 They are put in by your client